PROMs and Patellar Tracking After MPFL Reconstruction With or Without Tibial Tuberosity Transposition

 Detailed Description

-Study design: Prospective single centre observational study
+Study design: Prospective single centre observational study.

-Whenever possible, the CT scans will be planned during a the regular 12 month check-up appointment day so patients do not have to come to the Radboudumc for the CT scan on itself.
+Nature and extent of the burden and risks associated with participation, benefit and group relatedness: Patients will undergo a 4D CT scan of their knees after their surgery.
+Whenever possible, the CT scans will be planned during the regular 12 month check-up appointment day so patients do not have to come separately to the Radboudumc for the CT scan.
+When the operation was > 12 months ago and patients do have to come to the Radboudumc for the CT scan they will be compensated for their travel expenses with a bol.com gift card of 100 euros.
 The preoperative 4D CT scan and PROMS that will be used in this study are part of standard care.
-CT scans exposes patients to radiation.
-For this study the level of radiation is estimated as an negligible risk.
+CT scanning exposes patients to radiation.
+For this study the level of radiation is estimated as an intermediate level of risk.
 No additional risks are associated with this study.
-Potential burdens for patients are predominantly time and additional radiation exposure.
+Potential burdens for patients are predominantly time (for which they will be compensated with a gift card of 100 euros in case they have to come to the Radboudumc for the scan) and additional radiation exposure.
 No direct personal health benefit is expected.
-However, the knowledge generated with this study is expected to benefit future patients who need to undergo a MPFL reconstruction.
+However, the knowledge generated with this study is expected to benefit future patients who need to undergo a MPFL reconstruction with or without TTT.

 Study Type